VIDEO: View from space: Cyclone storm over Mumbai to Himalayas

-A NASA astronaut aboard the International Space Station has been dazzling his Twitter followers with his incredible views from space.
-This time he's captured a view of a cyclone storm over Mumbai all the way to Himalayas
+A NASA astronaut aboard the International Space Station has been tweeting incredible views from space.
+This time he's shot a cyclone storm over Mumbai all the way to Himalayas

 Interested in knowing what a cyclone storm over India looks like?
 Well, you are in luck.
 NASA astronaut Terry W Virts has shot a video of a cyclone storm over Mumbai all the way to Himalayas, as seen from space.